Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Analysis of the Conic Sections

-Ultimately, the above discussion proves the following lemma: \begin{lemma} Suppose that $B \neq \pm C$.
-Then $C_1(2)$ and $C_1(-2)$ are each a parabola containing $p$ points.
-The group generated by $V_2$ and $V_3$ acts transitively on each of $C_1(2)$ and $C_1(-2),$ and the associated subgraphs of $G$ are each a line with self-loop on each end.
-If $(2, y, z)\in C_1(2),$ then $C_1(2)$ may be parameterized as
+Ultimately, the above discussion proves the following lemma: \begin{lemma} Suppose first that $B\neq C$ for $x=-2$, or that $B\neq -C$ for $x=2$.
+In each of these cases, $C_1(x)$ is a parabola containing $p$ points.
+The group generated by $V_2$ and $V_3$ acts transitively on $C_1(x)$, and the associated subgraphs of $G$ are each a line with a self-loop on each end.
+Algebraically, writing $x=\mp2$ and taking the corresponding condition $B\neq\pm C$, if $(\mp2,y,z)\in C_1(\mp2)$ then $C_1(\mp2)$ may be parameterized as